 Caption 44, Kikirikí - Animales - Part 6

-Another interesting group of unique Spanish words is the group of words used to talk about family in-laws, a list that is quite big, as you can imagine.
-It's not only suegro, suegra (father and mother in law), but also yerno, nuera (son and daughter in law), cuñado, cuñada (brother or sister in law), and even concuño, concuña (brother, husband, sister, or wife of one's brother in law or sister in law)!
+Another interesting set of unique Spanish words is the group used to talk about family in-laws, a list that is quite big, as you can imagine.
+It's not only suegro, suegra (father- and mother-in-law), but also yerno, nuera (son- and daughter-in-law), cuñado, cuñada (brother- or sister-in-law), and even concuño, concuña (brother, husband, sister, or wife of one's brother-in-law or sister-in-law)!

 Es una champiñonera tradicional que estableció mi suegro.